top of page

 An informal session at The King's Coffee House.

-Summer Break - Autumn term starts 10 September
+Christmas Break - Winter term starts 7 Jan

 Speakers and topics are subject to change without notice, although this happens only occasionally.